mkalkere/NetCoreConsoleApplicationVsCode/README.md

 If you are used to Visual Studio for creating new projects then you will sure be wondering on how to create a new project in VS Code as there is no file new.

-If you had ever encountered the above thought the don't worry you are not alone :wink:.
+If you had ever encountered the above thought then don't worry you are not alone :wink:.

 ## Let's briefly take a look at how to create one.